phpbb-extensions/collapsible-categories/README.md

 ## Translations

-* Translations should be posted to the [Board Rules topic at phpBB.com](https://www.phpbb.com/customise/db/extension/boardrules/support/topic/130746).
+* Translations should be posted to the [Collapsible Categories topic at phpBB.com](https://www.phpbb.com/customise/db/extension/collapsible_forum_categories/support/topic/148791).
 We accept pull requests for translation corrections, but we do not accept pull requests for new translations.

 ## Adding Collapsible Categories to Extensions